kryz81/nodejs-workshop/project/2-create-employees-endpoint/README.md

 ```

 Create "Utils" module, implement "generate id" service, export it,
-import it in the "employees" module and use in the employees service.
+import it in the "employees" module and use in the employees repository.

 ---